Blog · Review Essay · Last reviewed June 25, 2026

 The Book

-Updating to Remain the Same: Habitual New Media was published by the MIT Press in hardcover in 2016 and paperback in 2017.
-MIT Press lists the book at 264 pages, with 44 black-and-white illustrations.
+Updating to Remain the Same: Habitual New Media was published by the MIT Press in hardcover and ebook on May 27, 2016, and in paperback on August 11, 2017.
+MIT Press lists the hardcover ISBN as 9780262034494, the ebook ISBN as 9780262333788, and the paperback ISBN as 9780262534727.
 Open Library records the work under subjects including the social aspects of the internet, information society, digital media, and mass media technology.

 Chun is a media theorist whose work connects software, memory, race, surveillance, networks, and political recognition.
-MIT Press's author note identifies her as the author of Control and Freedom, Programmed Visions, and Updating to Remain the Same; the same publisher page currently lists her as Simon Fraser University's Canada 150 Research Chair in New Media and director of the Digital Democracies Institute.
+MIT Press's author note identifies her as the author of Control and Freedom, Programmed Visions, and Updating to Remain the Same; the SFU Digital Democracies Institute identifies her as Simon Fraser University's Canada 150 Research Chair in New Media and director of the institute.

 The book belongs beside Programmed Visions, The Culture of Connectivity, The Twittering Machine, and Filterworld.
 It shifts attention from spectacular technological change to the repetitive routines through which technology becomes the background grammar of everyday life.